philippemezzadri/frisquet-esphome/README.md

       - heartbeat: 60s
 ```

+If you are not using Home Assistant, you can use any local temperature sensor connected to the ESP or retrieve other sensor data using [`mqtt_subscribe`](<https://esphome.io/components/sensor/mqtt_subscribe.html>) sensors.

 ## `heat_curve_climate` Sensor

-Additionally, Heat Curve Climate platform provides an optional sensor platform to monitor and give feedback from the Climate component.
+Additionally, the Heating Curve Climate platform provides an optional sensor platform to monitor and give feedback from the Climate component.

 ```yaml
 sensor: